mqoffice/Anomaly-Mod-Hosting/README.md

 This is the GitHub for the OpenBullet Mod i make and manage.
 (Formerly Paradox Mod).

-All future updates wont be under Paradox, Itll just be me and people who help.
+All future updates wont be under Paradox, Itll just be me, LethalLuck, And others who help.

 No more branding, No more Bullshit, Just.
 OpenBullet.